TheAfroOfDoom/queen/README.md

 Dynamically adjusts intensity of the clip depending on how much fame (exp) the kill was.

+Keeps track of the Albion API uptime since it's down so often.

 Used some trial-and-error and references to https://www.tools4albion.com/api_info.php and a modified version of https://github.com/psykzz/albion-api.

 Sound clips not included in repo because they're in a parent folder `./../sounds` to keep files clean on my PC, since the original version of the bot was coded in Python.